vara11/mbd-bidw/README.md

 **Install PDI**

 We will use the community version of Pentaho Data Integration (a.k.a PDI).
-It can be downloaded from this [link](https://sourceforge.net/projects/pentaho/files/Pentaho%208.0/client-tools/).
+It can be downloaded from this [link](https://sourceforge.net/projects/pentaho/files/Pentaho%208.0/client-tools/) (in our case: pdi-ce-8.0.0.0-28.zip)..

   - Download the file and unzip.
     - [Mac] Move the data-integration folder into Applications folder